 - Some centres produced concise but, where necessary, detailed narrative accounts within their internal verification records with regard to some assessment decisions, and this is to be encouraged.
-Such records are transparent and provide an insight into decision making for external verification as well as being a useful record for future assessment and a guide for new staff. - ♦ Some centres provided truly excellent feedback and comments on checklists that would enable candidates to make improvements in future submissions. - ♦ The use of review comments for electronically submitted work by one centre was a good means by which assessors can provide feedback. - One centre operated an excellent double marking system where a sample of scripts were double marked to help identify the required standards and to ensure better consistency in making assessment judgements.
+Such records are transparent and provide an insight into decision making for external verification as well as being a useful record for future assessment and a guide new staff. - ♦ Some centres provided truly excellent feedback and comments on checklists that would enable candidates to make improvements in future submissions. - ♦ The use of review comments for electronically submitted work by one centre was a good means by which assessors can provide feedback. - One centre operated an excellent system of cross-marking between the assessor and internal verifier for the units HP6R 48 and HP0V 48 in order to help identify the required standards and to ensure better consistency in making assessment judgements.

-There were examples where not only was there clear evidence showing that qualification verification feedback is received, disseminated and, very importantly, acted upon to help improve future delivery and assessment.
+There were examples where not only was there clear evidence showing that QV feedback is received, disseminated and, very importantly, acted upon to help improve future delivery and assessment.
 This is often evidenced in internal verification records and assessor reports that include actions to be taken forward and then acted upon to ensure that potential improvements to delivery and assessment are implemented.